vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 ##### Executable uber-JAR

-The executable uber-JAR file can be "imported" into any Apache Spark version using the `--jars` command-line option.
+The executable uber-JAR file can be imported into any Apache Spark version using the `--jars` command-line option.

 For example, starting PySpark with the JPMML-SparkML executable uber-JAR: